 Step 1: Find Your Most Recent DACA Paperwork

-Use your previous paperwork as a guide to complete your DACA renewal forms.
-If you are using our free web app, you can easily answer the questions using the information from your previous DACA renewal.
-If this is your first time renewing your status, you can use your paperwork from your first DACA application.
+Use your previous paperwork as a guide to complete your DACA renewal forms—if this is your first time renewing your status, you can use your paperwork from your first DACA application.

 Step 2: Gather & Complete Forms I-821D, I-765, and I-765WS